 4. Grameenphone is the largest among the six mobile operators in Bangladesh.
 With Telenor holding 55.8% ownership in Grameenphone as of 31 March 2011 and is listed on Dhaka Stock Exchange (DSE) Ltd and Chittagong Stock Exchange (CSE) Ltd.

 5. Connectivity hand-in-hand with investment creates a thriving environment for development.
-With this he conceived a perception of syndicate involving Telenor (a leading Norway’s telecommunication company), Grameen Bank a micro-credit pioneer in Bangladesh, Japan-based Marubeni Corp, Asian Development Bank from Philippines, Gonophone and International Finance Corp based in US, Commonwealth Development Corp in the United Kingdom.
-Iqbal Quadir remained shareholder of Grameenphone until 2004.
+With this, he conceived a perception of syndicate involving Telenor (a leading Norway’s telecommunication company), Grameen Bank a micro-credit pioneer in Bangladesh, Japan-based Marubeni Corp, Asian Development Bank from the Philippines, Gonophone and International Finance Corp based in the US, Commonwealth Development Corp in the United Kingdom.
+Iqbal Quadir remained the shareholder of Grameenphone until 2004.
 Today Grameenphone adds to its account over 35 million subscribers irrespective of the geographic location of the customers.

 6. Iqbal Quadir served as Fellow and Lecturer at the Harvard Kennedy School concentrating on democratizing the technological impact on the low-income countries.
-In 2005, he co-founded the journal “Innovations” (MIT Press) and later moved to Massachusetts Institute of Technology to come up with Legatum Center in 2007 a global investment firm to catalyze the entrepreneurship in broad-based prosperity in low-income countries to empower the ordinary citizens with entrepreneurial skills.
+In 2005, he co-founded the journal “Innovations” (MIT Press) and later moved to Massachusetts Institute of Technology to come up with Legatum Center in 2007 a global investment firm to catalyse the entrepreneurship in broad-based prosperity in low-income countries to empower the ordinary citizens with entrepreneurial skills.

 7. As an executive director of the MIT’s Legatum Center for Development and Entrepreneurship, he concentrated on generating power employing organic means through Girguis’ fuel cells in 2007.
-He is heading this innovative project using microbe-filled biodigesters to produce methane from cow dung and in turn methane is burnt to generate electricity.
+He is heading this innovative project using microbe-filled bio digesters to produce methane from cow dung and in turn, methane is burnt to generate electricity.
 He agreed the technology to be a paradigm shift and can produce extra watts and this can help the poor to get power at low cost.
 He founded Emergence BioEnergy to cater the production of decentralized energy.

 8. Since two decades, Iqbal Quadir has been serving the critical role of entrepreneurship leading innovations in the low-income countries as founder and director of Legatum Center, MIT.
 Additionally, he sits on the board of World Wide Web Foundation and the Global Fairness Initiative.
-Recently, he co-founded Money in Motion – a mobile phone-based banking services.
+Recently, he co-founded Money in Motion – mobile phone-based banking services.